25 × 20 cm | 8 × 10 in 116 ills | 128 pages Paperback

 Editor: Grant Arnold Contributors: Brady Cranfield, Cassandra Getty, Joseph Monteyne, Kathy Slade

-Myfanwy Macleod: or There and Back Again is an ambitious new monograph on the work of Canadian artist Myfanwy Macleod.
-Focusing on a new body of sculptural work, produced specifically for Macleod's forthcoming solo show at Vancouver Art Gallery, the publication presents the artist's ambitions to deconstruct social hierarchies, using a varied palette of cultural references.
+An in-depth profile of the new sculptural work from the revered Canadian artist, referencing satirically overarching themes from Led Zeppelin to JRR Tolkien, Myfanwy Macleod: or There and Back Again is an ambitious new monograph on the work of Canadian artist Myfanwy Macleod.
+Focusing on a new body of sculptural work, produced specifically for a solo show at Vancouver Art Gallery, the publication presents the artist's ambitions to deconstruct social hierarchies using a varied palette of cultural references.

 In her new body of work, the work at the heart of or There and Back Again, Macleod explores the sexually evocative lyrics of Led Zeppelin and the novels of JRR Tolkien.
 A vast stack of Marshall amps, a skewed Chevrolet Camaro spinning on a rotisserie and monumentally exaggerated heavy metal band logos all feature in this exciting new book from one of Canada's foremost contemporary artists.

 Produced in tandem with Macleod's 2014 solo show at Vancouver Art Gallery.